Linkedin Lead Generation: 5 Simple Steps To Get New Leads Using Your Free Linkedin Account

 Step 5 – Post Daily Updates

 Spend a few minutes in the morning or at lunch posting a simple update – maybe a relevant link or case study from your website, even your experience with a happy client or how you dealt with a customer complaint.
 LinkedIn users scroll through their feeds looking for inspiration and yours could catch their attention.
+You can also promote your posts using the LinkedIn sponsored content advertising option.

 Your free LinkedIn account is a great resource for lead generation.
-With a few simple steps like optimising your profile, exporting your existing list of contacts, creating a group and posting daily updates you can leverage this great platform to win more business and keep your boss happy.
+With a few simple steps like optimizing your profile, exporting your existing list of contacts, creating a group and posting daily updates you can leverage this great platform to win more business and keep your boss happy.